-Essentially in 2017, I said that, because I write a blog, I get a pass from sending cards.
+In essence, I said that because I write a blog, I get a pass from sending cards.
 Then GET THIS!
-I told my readers within that same post that I “wanted more comments”.
-I even gave them a tutorial on “how to comment on a blog”.
+I told my readers that I “wanted more comments.”
+I even gave them a tutorial on “how to comment on a blog.”

 I AM NOT MAKING THIS UP.

-So not only did I say that because I wrote a blog I shouldn’t have to send Christmas cards but essentially, why aren’t you commenting on my blog?
+So not only did I claim that because I wrote a blog I shouldn’t have to send Christmas cards but essentially, why aren’t you commenting on my blog?
 What is wrong with you?
-Isn’t it enough that I write these posts for you weekly and you don’t show me how much I mean to you?”.
+Isn’t it enough that I write these posts for you weekly and you don’t show me how much I mean to you?